emicklei/varvoy/README.md

 ## features

 - works with the `vscode-go` extension of Microsoft Visual Studio Code
-- stubs required Go modules
+- imports generated stubs for required Go modules

 ## install